JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 cat /root/.config/jans-cli.ini | grep 'jca_client_secret_enc'
 ```

+TODO: this will actually give the admin-ui client creds, not the config api client (1800-prefixed inum) ones as required.
+Need a way to get config api details without forcing users to connect to the underlying database.

 The above contains an encoded secret, to decode it run `/opt/jans/bin/encode.py -D <DECODED-PASS>`.
 Keep this credentials safe.

 Tokens are required to have the right scopes depending on the operation to invoke, the following table summarizes this aspect: